JordanSpencerWu/old-website/_posts/book/2016/2016-09-07-the-pragmatic-programmer.md

 __Unit Testing__: testing done on each module, in isolation, to verify its behavior.

 __Testing against contract__ tells us two things: whether the code meets the contract, and whether the contracts means what we think it means.

+__Documenting Requirements__, you want to write likely scenarios that describe what the application need to do and publish a document that everyone can use as a basis for discussions - the developers, the end users, and the project sponsors.

+__Use cases__: describe a particular use of the system - not in terms of user interface, but in a more abstract fashion.

+__Requirements__ are not architecture.
+Requirements are not designs, nor are they the user interface.
+Requirements are need.

+__Project glossary__ - one place that defines all the specific terms and vocabulary used in a project.

+__Project specification__ is the process of taking a requirement and reducing it down to the point where a programmer's skill can take over.

+__Seamless approach__: specification and implementation are simply different aspects of the same process - an attempt to capture and codify a requirement.

+__Quality officer__ - someone to whom the team delegates the responsibility for the qualiy of the deliverable.

+__Chief water tester__: this person check constantly for increased scope, decreased time scales, additional features, new environments - anything that wasn't in the original agreement.

+__Project librarian__: responsible for coordinating documentation and code repositories.

+__Tool Builders__: to construct and deploy the tools that automate the project drudgery.

+A __build__ is a procedure that takes on empty directory and builds the project from scratch, producing whatever you hope to produce as a final deliverable.

+__Final builds__: which you intend to ship as products, may have different requirement from the regular nightly build.

+__Integration testing__ shows that the major subsystem that make up the project work and play well with each other.

+__Real-world conidtions__, in the real world, your programs don't have limitless resources; they run out of things.

+__Regression test__ compares the output of the current test with previous (or known) values.

+__Test data__: there are only two kinds of data: real-world data and synthetic data.

+__Coverage analysis__ tools watch your code during testing and keep track of which lines of code have been executed and which haven't.

+__Internal documentation__ includes source code comments, design and test document, and so on.

+__External documentation__ is anything shipped or published to the outside world, such as user manuals.